 From breakdown to recovery

 In 2012, things were at breaking point and I sought help.
 My GP was really supportive and non-judgemental; he empowered me to choose my treatment plan.
-I was prescribed anti-depressants and signed off work for an extended period, which gave me the space I needed to rest, process and rebalance.
+I was prescribed some medication and signed off work for an extended period, which gave me the space I needed to rest, process and rebalance.
 He also encouraged me to attend to my self-care, walk in nature connect with others, all of which helped me reconnect to myself.

 Later that year, I attended The Hoffman Process, an intensive residential retreat programme for people who are ‘fed up of being fed up.’
 Those 8 days really opened my eyes and heart to the spiritual side of life and kickstarted my daily meditation practice.
 I also learnt the source of my unhelpful behaviour patterns and found compassion, forgiveness and acceptance for myself and those who had unwittingly wounded me.